chloeasmith24/County-Public-Health-Data--Chloe-Smith/README.md

 ---------
 # Data Visualization
 The data created during this process was slightly altered.
 The original subset along with the altered version can be found under files in this repository.
->No data was altered, however the Drug Poisoning deaths and Premature deaths rows were condensed to show data for counties within North Carolina.
+>The altered subset includes the Drug Poisoning deaths and Premature death rows that were condensed to show data for counties specificallyt within North Carolina.

 >The State column was also adjusted to only show data for North Carolina.
 - This visualization was created through Datawrapper.
 Click the [link](https://www.datawrapper.de/) if you would like to create your own.